The Value of a Landmark Education in Any Setting

 Landmark is one of the many schools across the U.S. that has shifted to remote learning during the COVID-19 pandemic.
 In response to the new normal, we have developed an innovative program that maintains Landmark’s unique approach to educating students with dyslexia and other language-based learning disabilities, meets them where they are in the learning process, and encourages them to be engaged, curious learners.

 Although the setting has changed, our commitment to providing students a daily one-to-one tutorial, a dedicated academic advisor, small classes, individualized curriculum (High School and Elementary•Middle School), and highly trained faculty remains as strong as ever.
-We're pretty sure that the customization that we provide goes above and beyond what students will find in most other school programs.
+We're confident that the customization that we provide goes above and beyond what students will find in most other school programs.

 Landmark will continue to guide our students as they learn and grow—academically, socially, and emotionally—throughout these uncertain times.
 Our teachers, counselors, advisors, and administrators are actively supporting students and their families as they navigate a new learning experience.